cyberchitta/openai_ex/README.md

 ## Installation and Usage

-Please open [the installation and usage Livebook](./notebooks/readme.livemd) for complete instructions.
+For detailed installation instructions and usage examples, please open the [Usage Guide Livebook](./notebooks/readme.livemd).

 ## Development